OvroAbir/USNews-Scrapper/README.md

 ```

 ### Module usage
-`usnews_scrapper.scrapper()` takes input the `url` as string.
+`usnews_scrapper.unsc()` takes input the `url` as string.
 The other arguments are optional.
 This function will return absolute path to the output file.

 ```python
 from usnews_scrapper import unsc unsc(url:str, output_file_name:str, pause_time:int, from_page:int, to_page:int) -> str